Skip to article frontmatterSkip to article content

 Args:

-n (int): number of particles
+n (int): Number of particles.

-phi (float): packing fraction
+phi (float): Areal packing fraction (sum of disk areas / box area).

 Attributes: